How design shapes customer behavior without them realizing

 Design is how you teach people who you are.

-Done right, it makes customers feel like they made their own decisions.
-But behind the scenes, they are reacting to patterns you have been repeating since day one.
+Done well, it makes customers feel like they made their own decisions.
+But behind the scenes, they’re just reacting to patterns you’ve been feeding them since day one.

 Cheers,